zdravkov/kendo-docs/api/web/treeview.md

 ### findByText

-Searches a TreeView for a node that has specific text.
+Searches for a node that has specific text.

 #### Parameters